 Max is involved in a number of community organizations and has held board positions with Arizona Hispanic Chamber of Commerce, Friendly House, and Valle Del Sol.
 Max currently serves on the advisory board for the ASU Morison Institute of Public Policy and The Arizona Chapter of the American Heart Association.

 Max earned a Bachelor’s in Management and a Masters of Business administration from Arizona State University.
-More recently, he was accepted into the NeighborWorks America, Achieving Excellence Executive Leadership program at the Harvard Kennedy School of Government.
+More recently, he completed the NeighborWorks America, Achieving Excellence Executive Leadership program at the Harvard Kennedy School of Government.

 With over 20 years of experience in non-profit management, and fund development, Jose Martinez serves as both Executive Vice President of Economic Development, and President of Prestamos CDFI, LLC.
 Mr. Martinez is responsible for the strategic direction and oversight of Prestamos – a subsidiary lending division of Chicanos Por La Causa, and also leads CPLC’s strategy to improve economic conditions in low-income communities by providing investments and services that lead to job creation and economic prosperity.
 Mr. Martinez also provides strategic direction for CPLC’s Opportunity Zone initiative.